DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 It seems that the optimal $$\beta$$ varies depending on the dataset.
 For PTB, a $$\beta$$ value of 8.0 appears to yield the best results.
 On the other hand, for Wikitext2, a $$\beta$$ value of 10.0 seems to be the most effective.

+## Wrapping Up

+To sum up, our experiments have shown that the similarity-based model is particularly effective with smaller datasets.
+While it can't quite match the Kneser-Ney model on its own, it performs better when combined with Kneser-Ney model.
+However, when we tested our similarity-based approach on larger datasets, like the Wikitext103, it didn't really contribute to reducing the test set perplexity.
+This might suggest that this similarity-based approach is better suited to smaller datasets.
+But it's important to keep in mind that this limitation might only apply to our current model, and there could be other, more sophisticated similarity-based models out there that can efficiently incorporate the advantages of models like the Kneser-Ney model.

+Up next, we will extend the formulation of our similarity-based bigram model to N-grams of any order, starting with trigram models.
+As we do this, we'll start to consider **compositionality**, a key feature of natural language.